-3.4.8 Electrical and Gas Safety
+3.4.9 Electrical and Gas Safety

 Whilst not forming part of these Guidelines, the following matters are assumed to be installed or included, as they form part of other legislation.
+However, they must still be checked by an appropriate qualified person at least once every 5 years.